mengzhou/RepeatProfileHMM/README.md

 # RepeatProfileHMM

-A profile-HMM package designed for repeat identification and classification.
+A profile-HMM package designed for repeat identification.
+Please see INSTALL for installation instructions.

 # Usage
 ## `construct`